ceilingFan456/BiomedParse/README.md

 curl -L -o biomedparse_v2.ckpt https://huggingface.co/microsoft/BiomedParse/resolve/main/biomedparse_v2.ckpt
 ```

-> 💡 **Note:** If the repository is private, log in with your Hugging Face token using:
+> 💡 **Note:** If the repository is private, log in with your HuggingFace token using:
 > ```bash
 > huggingface-cli login
 > ```